jkerdreux-imt/owns/README.md

 - Entries with no domains and networks are considered as default servers.

 ### UDP/TCP/TLS:
-Servers can use UDP(default), TCP, and TLS (known as DoT or DNS over TLS).
-Simply specify the scheme in the server list in example:
+Servers can use UDP (default), TCP, and TLS (known as DoT or DNS over TLS).
+Simply specify the scheme in the server list:
 - 9.9.9.9 => default UDP on port 53
 - udp://9.9.9.9:53 => same as above
 - tcp://9.9.9.9 => TCP on port 53